|Click here to become a member

-The MWCDC will accept applications/nominations for board seats starting in Summer 2018.
-The most eligible candidates will be contacted to schedule face-to-face meetings throughout July and August, 2018.
+The most eligible candidates will be contacted to schedule face-to-face meetings throughout August and September 2018.
 The election will be held at the October Community forum.
 All candidates must be members of the MWCDC (join online by filling out the membership registration), and must be a resident, homeowner, property owner, business, institution or organization located in Mt.
 Washington or Duquesne Heights.
 Board terms are three (3) years.

 Responsibilities of Board Members

 Board candidates who are successful in the election are responsible for attending monthly Board meetings, bi-monthly Committee meetings and monthly Community Forum meetings; and should expect to spend an average of 10 hours every month on MWCDC business.
 Board members of a non-profit organization are responsible for ensuring adequate financial resources; protecting assets and providing proper financial oversight; building a capable board; ensuring legal and ethical integrity; enhancing the organization’s public standing; determining mission and purpose; selecting the chief executive; supporting and evaluating the chief executive; ensuring effective planning; monitoring and strengthening programs and services.
 All MWCDC Board members are required to sign a Code of Conduct, Ethics Statement and a Conflict of Interest / Disclosure Statement.